Fathima-hub172/Excel_Parfum_Sales/README.md

 ## 🛠️ Tools & Techniques
 - Excel PivotTables
 - Conditional Formatting
 - Line, Bar, and Map Charts
+- slicers,filters and Timelines
 - Forecasting with Trendlines
 ## 📜 License
 This project is licensed under the MIT License — feel free to use and adapt.